 For more information, see our page on co-signing or guaranteeing a loan.

-Consumer Protection BC can help if you don’t think a credit card issuer disclosed the required information when you entered into a cardholder agreement with the issuer.
+Consumer Protection BC can help if you don’t think a credit card issuer disclosed the required information when you entered into a cardholder agreement.